 |Dinghy Sailing - Small Boats - Big Hearts|

-Website The club’s website can be found at www.tenbysailingclub.org.uk and includes a Facebook link and details of the clubs activities and sponsors.
+Website The club’s website can be found at www.tenbysailingclub.org.uk; the club and details of events going on can be found on Facebook and Twitter.
 New members welcome; sailors, aspirant sailors and non sailors.
 We are a members club run by volunteers who try to involve all members in a variety of activities both sailing and social.
 To enquire about joining call at the clubhouse, contact any member who will be pleased to help, or contact us on line.